blacklightpy/vaultofknowledge/Post - Why I do not look at women.md

 Is it because of religion?
 No.

+In fact, some people have made up assumption that I could be lying or that I'm a prude.
+They are foolish beyond Jyothish's comprehension.
+This is what happened.

 (1) I have short sight
-(2) The Kerala government passed a law stating that if someone looks at a woman for more than 14 seconds, he can be sentenced to 3 months in jail
+(2) The Kerala government passed a rule in 2016 stating that if someone looks at a woman for more than 14 seconds, he can be sentenced to 3 months in jail

 As you can see, from (1) and (2), I found that it is better for me to not look at women.